Howard Bulldogs football, 1950–1959: 1954

 The 1954 Howard Bulldogs football team was an American football team that represented Howard College (now known as Samford University) as a member of the Dixie Conference during the 1954 college football season.
 Led by third-year head coach William C. White, the team compiled a 2–7 record.
 Howard played their home games on campus at Berry Field in Birmingham, Alabama and at Shades Valley High School Stadium in Homewood, Alabama.

 White was hired as head coach in May 1954 from Sewanee where he had served as head coach of the Tigers from 1946 to 1953.
-This marked the return of White to Howard after he previoulsy served as head coach in 1940 and 1941.
+This marked the return of White to Howard after he previously served as head coach in 1940 and 1941.
 White resigned as head coach in January 1955 to be the physical director of the Nashville YMCA.

 This marked the final season that Howard competed as a member of the Dixie Conference after its formal disbandment in December 1954.
 The Bulldogs competed as an independent until their 2003 season when they joined the Ohio Valley Conference.